Raspberry Pi

 At this point, you’ll be asked to create an account if you don’t already have one.
 Please follow the on-screen instructions.

 If you already have a Domotz account, you can login straight away.
-Otherwise, you can create a domotz account signing up from here (please make sure you specify the right Country):
+Otherwise, you can create a Domotz account signing up from here (please make sure you specify the right Country):

 Domotz Agent Installation on RASPBERRY PI screenshot 1